-Aliza Cover, represented by the ACLU of Idaho, filed a lawsuit in February 2018 against the Idaho Board of Correction over its refusal to disclose public records regarding the lethal injection drugs it used in state executions as well as information about the origins, purity, sterility, stability and expiration of the drugs.
+Aliza Cover, represented by the ACLU of Idaho, filed a lawsuit in February 2018 against the Idaho Department of Correction over its refusal to disclose public records regarding the lethal injection drugs it used in state executions as well as information about the origins, purity, sterility, stability and expiration of the drugs.

 Cover originally sent a request to the Idaho Department of Correction (IDOC) in September 2017 to obtain information about the drugs used in Idaho two most recent executions, in addition to any records about efforts to obtain execution drugs for future executions.
 IDOC denied that request, refusing to provide information about the source and safety of the drugs.